harry-peek/ringcentral-api-docs/docs/global SMS/requests-and-authentication.md

 If you need to disable IP address validation, you can set the value to 0.0.0.0/0 (enable all IPv4 addresses).

 !!! danger "Security Warning"
-    It is strongly encouraged to whitelist only IP addresses that are used to make HTTP calls to Messente's API.
+    It is strongly encouraged to whitelist only IP addresses that are used to make HTTP calls to the Global SMS API.